NaClSSS/NVB/documents/manual.md

 - `def other_transform(self, f):`
   Similar to the above.
 - `def generate_result(self, data, flag=True):`
-  Create a `Data` object for result, if `flag` is `True`, `apply_i` will be called to compute the value of the generated data.
+  Create a `Data` object for the result, if `flag` is `True`, `apply_i` will be called to compute the value of the generated data.
 All classes that inherit from `Rule` need to implement this method.
 For example, `Filter` creates the result data object based on its own type and the type of the source data.
 If the source data is `Type.Matrix` and the filter itself is `Type.Scalar`, then a `Type.Vector` result data will be created.
 This function will not be introduced in the subclasses later.
 - `def apply_i(self, i, flag=True):`
   Compute the result for the `i`th `source_data`.
 All classes that inherit from Rule need to implement this method.
 For example, the `Aggregation` class aggregates the source data according to particular dimension and updates the result data object with the calculated value.
-- Other funtions no need to be called by developers or be implemented by subclass.
+- Other functions no need to be called by developers or be implemented by the subclass.
 ### Filter
 - Variables specific to this subclass:
   - `filter_type`: Similar to `type` in `Data`.
 Currently, there are three possible values: `Type.Scalar`, `Type.Vector` and `Type.Matrix`.